shoz-f/mix_cmake/README.md

 Of course, `config` sub-command need to be run once. "mix cmake" with no options executes `build` and `install` only.

-You can remove optupts of `build` to invoke sub-command `clean`.
+You can remove optupts built by Cmake to invoke sub-command `clean`.

 ```shell
 $ mix cmake.clean
 ```

-CAUTION: `clean`'s option `--all` means to remove whole BUILD working directory.
-You have to run `mix cmake.config` next time.
+CAUTION: `clean`'s option `--all` means to remove WHOLE BUILD working directory.
+You will have to run `mix cmake.config` next time.

 ## License
 Mix Cmake is licensed under the Apache License Version 2.0.